RShankar/MEAN-Stack-Examples/ECMAScript6 Tutorial/readme.md

 From http://ccoenraets.github.io/es6-tutorial/

-It has examples on: Setting Up a Babel Project, and Using let Variables, Destructuring, Arrow Functions, Webpack, Modules, Classes, and Promises
+It has these example folders: (1) es6-tutorial for Setting Up a Babel Project, and Using let Variables, Destructuring, Arrow Functions, and setting up the Webpack; (2)  Modules, Classes, and Promises

 Working code is included here.
 Used GitBash command window tool on Windows 7 for and Atom IDE for code development.